Last updated Jan. 3, 2022, by Teresa Carvalho, MS

-The underlying cause for the tremors, stiffness, and slowness of movements associated with Parkinson’s disease is the reduced level of dopamine (a neurotransmitter molecule) in the brain.
+The underlying cause for the tremors, stiffness, and slowness of movements associated with Parkinson’s disease is the reduced level of dopamine (a neurotransmitter, or chemical messenger) in the brain.
 However, the direct administration of dopamine is ineffective in the treatment of Parkinson’s disease because it cannot cross the blood-brain barrier and reach the brain.
 The blood-brain barrier is a semipermeable membrane that protects the brain and spinal cord from the external environment.

 Levodopa is a metabolic precursor of dopamine or a compound that participates in the chemical reaction that produces dopamine, which is able to cross the blood-brain barrier and reach the brain, where it can be converted to dopamine.

 Carbidopa works by preventing the breakdown of levodopa by decarboxylase enzymes.
 Because it cannot cross the blood-brain barrier, carbidopa ensures the safe delivery of levodopa to the brain, where it becomes exposed to the action of the decarboxylases that generate dopamine.